HAVE YOUR RIGHTS BEEN VIOLATED?

 In New York City, you can get the experienced advocacy you need by contacting the Law Offices Jon L. Norinsberg, who brings to the table more than 25 years of legal experience and a long record of success in recovering money for his clients who have been wrongfully detained by private security guards or police.
 New York City false imprisonment lawyer Jon Norinsberg will examine the circumstances in which you were detained, determine if you have a valid case, and advise you on the best way to proceed.

 To ensure that you don’t miss a statutory filing deadline and to allow ample time for our office to investigate, it important to act as soon as possible.
-Call the Law Office of Jon Norinsberg today.
+Call the Law Office of Jon Norinsberg today for a free case evaluation.